cwon150/rock_paper_scissors_game/README.md

 game_images = [rock, paper, scissors]

+# let the user choose by asking in text on the screen

 user_choice = int(input("What do you choose?
 Type 0 for Rock, 1 for Paper or 2 for Scissors. \n Answer: "))

 # set rules for human.